Walter Payton's Success and Achievements in Timeline

 2010: Posthumous Induction into Black College Football Hall of Fame

-In 2010, Walter Payton was posthumously inducted into the inaugural class of the Black College Football Hall of Fame, honoring his contributions.
+In 2010, Walter Payton was posthumously inducted into the inaugural class of the Black College Football Hall of Fame, recognizing his significant contributions to football at historically black colleges.

 September 2019: Named Greatest Bears Player of All Time